necula01/jax/jax/experimental/mini_jax/README.md

 * JAX features that are included:

   * Tracing with a combination of static and dynamic arguments, including cases when values are captured from outer Python scopes.
+Tracing builds an intermediate representation of the code.
+Tracing also carries concrete Python values that are used to resolve control flow.
   * JIT transformation is lazy, in the sense that applying transformations on the result of JIT results in the JIT function body being transformed.
 The actual compilation happens as late as possible.
   * Conditionals as higher-order primitives.
-  * All transformations are composable.
+  * The following composable transformations: JVP (forward differentiation), GRAD (reverse differentiation), FLOPS (a new toy transformation to estimate the FLOPS cost of the code, without actually running the computation, except as much as needed for when there is data-dependent FLOPS.)
   * Reverse differentiation (GRAD) is careful to ensure that the cost of the reverse differentiation is within a constant-factor of the cost of the forward computation.
-  * Forward differentiation (JVP).
-  * A new toy transformation to estimate the FLOPS cost of the code, without actually running the computation, except as much as needed for when there is data-dependent FLOPS.
+  * All transformations work with arbitrary Python control-flow, except when JIT is involved.

 * Omitted JAX features and optimizations:

-  * In mini-JAX all transformations are performed after tracing the function to the intermediate language.
+  * In mini-JAX all transformations on a function are performed after tracing the function into the intermediate language.
     This is called an "initial embeddeding" in JAX.
-    In JAX, some transformations, e.g., JVP and VMAP, are performed online as the JAXPR is generated (and often the JAXPR is not even materialized).
+    In real JAX, some transformations, e.g., JVP and VMAP, are performed online as the JAXPR is generated (and often the JAXPR is not even materialized).
-    This is an important feature that for now was left out of mini-JAX for simplicity.
+    See below for a longer discussion of this difference between JAX and mini-JAX.
   * only the `float` type is supported and only a few arithmetic operators (`+`, `-`, `*`, `**`).
 There are no tensors nor `numpy`.
   * no `scan`, `while_loop`.